intel/neural-compressor/docs/source/migration.md

 from neural_compressor.config import PostTrainingQuantConfig, TuningCriterion, AccuracyCriterion

 PostTrainingQuantConfig(
     ## model: this parameter does not need to specially be defined;
     backend="default",  # framework: set as "default" when framework was tensorflow, pytorch, pytorch_fx, onnxrt_integer and onnxrt_qlinear.
 Set as "ipex" when framework was pytorch_ipex, mxnet is currently unsupported;
     inputs="image_tensor",  # input: same as in the conf.yaml;
     outputs="num_detections,detection_boxes,detection_scores,detection_classes",  # output: same as in the conf.yaml;
     device="cpu",  # device: same as in the conf.yaml;
     approach="static",  # approach: set as "static" when approach was "post_training_static_quant".
 Set as "dynamic" when approach was "post_training_dynamic_quant";
     ## recipes: this parameter does not need to specially be defined;
     calibration_sampling_size=[1000, 2000],  # sampling_size: same as in the conf.yaml;
     ## transform: this parameter does not need to specially be defined;
     ## model_wise: this parameter does not need to specially be defined;
     op_name_dict=op_dict,  # op_wise: same as in the conf.yaml;
     ## evaluation: these parameters do not need to specially be defined;
     strategy="basic",  # tuning.strategy.name: same as in the conf.yaml;
     ## tuning.strategy.sigopt_api_token, tuning.strategy.sigopt_project_id and tuning.strategy.sigopt_experiment_name do not need to specially defined;
     objective="performance",  # tuning.objective: same as in the conf.yaml;
     performance_only=False,  # tuning.performance_only: same as in the conf.yaml;
     tuning_criterion=tuning_criterion,
     accuracy_criterion=accuracy_criterion,
     ## tuning.random_seed and tuning.tensorboard: these parameters do not need to specially be defined;
 )

-accuracy_criterion=AccuracyCriterion(
+accuracy_criterion = AccuracyCriterion(
     tolerable_loss=0.01,  # relative: same as in the conf.yaml;
 )
-tuning_criterion=TuningCriterion(
+tuning_criterion = TuningCriterion(
     timeout=0,  # timeout: same as in the conf.yaml;
     max_trials=100,  # max_trials: same as in the conf.yaml;
 )
 ```

 Following is a simple demo about how to quantize the model with PTQ in Intel Neural Compressor 2.X.